Best & Worst Subaru Legacy Years

 Subaru Legacy Best, Neutral, and Worst Years

 When it comes to picking the cream of the Legacy crop, we don’t mess around.
-Our rankings consider everything from owner satisfaction to safety ratings.
+Our rankings consider everything from owner contentment to safety ratings.
 Here’s what goes into our confidential sauce:

 • Owner-reported reliability (straight from the horse’s mouth)